 Kuhn believes what sets Coptic images apart from other Orthodox icons is their simplicity.
 She paints in egg tempera on gessoed wood with traditional guidelines in mind.
 “The faces should look as happy as possible,” explains Kuhn.
 “The ears should be small as a symbol of not hearing the devil.
 The eyes should be the shape of almonds and large, open to find faith.
 The mouth should be small so we don't talk much and insult others.
 And Jesus should be always painted with light on his face, especially under his eyes.
 Coptic icons should be filled with peace.”

 In Kuhn’s Cairo student days, she donated icons to Coptic communities that could not afford them.
-It has been years since Kuhn visited her homeland, and she has now added Patrick and Brigid of Kildare to her iconographic roster, but she still honors her Coptic heritage.
+It has been years since Kuhn visited her homeland, and she has now added European saints like Brigid of Kildare, Martin of Tours, and Elisabeth of Hungary to her iconographic roster, but she still honors her Coptic heritage.
 Kuhn has taught summer courses in Coptic icon-making to Roman Catholic children in Germany and made papier mache hand puppets and a puppet theater for the children of Coptic immigrants in Ireland.

 Kuhn recently completed a commission for the Sacred Art Pilgrim collection on a subject close to Egyptian Coptic hearts, the biblical narrative of the Flight into Egypt, elaborated down the ages with local tales of the sojourn of Jesus, Mary, and Joseph on the banks of the Nile.
 Kuhn depicts one such story in her icon of the Miracle of the Melon Field.